kdoore/CS2335-Gitbook/player_gameobject.md

 #Player GameObject

 ### 2D Sprite as Player
-To create a player character, we'll start by dragging an image, that's had it's import texture-type set to *Sprite(2D - UI)* to the Hierarchy Panel to create a 2D-sprite GameObject: *Girl-player* in a new scene.
+To create a player character, we need to create a gameObject =>  2D Sprite.
+Then, we can set the sprite-Renderer component to refer to an image that we've added to our project assets folder.
+To import an image as a 2D sprite, you select the image in the assets panel and set the component: texture-type set to *Sprite(2D - UI).

 Game Sprites: